mcomella/apt_github_improvements/README.md

 ### Features
 For an overview of how we decide which features make it into the project, see [Feature Philosophy].

+Some features access the GitHub API: it is [highly recommended to add a GitHub access token](docs/add_an_access_token.md) to avoid restricting them.

 Features for general GitHub users:
 - [Link Issues to Pull Requests](docs/features/link_issues_to_prs.md)
 - [Link Issue Numbers in Pull Request titles](docs/features/link_issues_in_pr_titles.md)